softypit/tradfrimqtt_c/README.md

 ## Testing
 This has been tested with my tradfri gateway with 12 bulbs and an outlet controlled via mqtt from openhab.
+New for 0.95 is restarting the DTLS session after a few failed polls.
+This fixes a previous issue where after a reset of the gateway a manual reset of this application was required.

 ## Build
 This daemon depends on libmosquitto, libjson-c, libcoap and libtinydtls